Gabriel-Floricel/Redux-Book-Shop/README.md

    - Pressing `Order` will mimic a mock loading by showing the spinner.

-## Live Application URL

-The Application is deployed in https://eprozar-react.pages.dev/#/

-Click on the link to see the application

 ## Cloning and Running the Application in local

 Clone the project into local